freenas/freenas-docs/userguide/services.rst

 Netdata is a real-time performance and monitoring system.
 It displays data as web dashboards.

-Go to :menuselection:`Services --> Netdata` and click the power button to turn on the netdata service.
-The :guilabel:`Power` button changes to green to show the service is running.
-Click :guilabel:`Configure` to view the web dashboard as shown in
+Go to :menuselection:`Services --> Netdata` and click the |ui-power|
-:numref:`Figure %s <services_netdata_fig>`.
+button to turn on the netdata service.
+The |ui-power| button changes to green to show the service is running.
+Click :guilabel:`LAUNCH` to open the netdata web dashboard in a new browser tab.

-.. tip:: The Netdata service must be running for the %brand% system to access the web dashboard.
+:numref:`Figure %s <services_netdata_fig>` shows an example:

 .. _services_netdata_fig: